Ecological Risk Assessment

-- Can the residential or agricultural application of an insecticide end up harming an endangered bird species?
+- Can residential or agricultural application of an insecticide harm endangered bird species?

-- Do contaminants in the environment from an abandoned industrial or mining facility significantly reduce the use of the site and to nearby areas?
+- Do contaminants in the environment from an abandoned industrial or mining facility significantly reduce the value of the area as wildlife habitat?

-- What is the risk of introducing a non-native oyster to an estuary?
+- What is the risk to native oyster populations of introducing a non-native oyster to an estuary?

 At EPA, ecological risk assessments are used to support many types of actions, including:

-- other ecosystems affected by multiple chemical, physical, or biological stressors.
+- Protection of ecosystems from chemical, physical, or biological stressors.